airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 ### Limit-Offset (OffsetIncrement)
 Endpoints using limit-offset pagination accept two pagination parameters
 1. The number of records to be returned (typically called “limit”)
-2. The ID of the first record to return (typically called “offset”)
+2. The index of the first record to return (typically called “offset”)

 ![Offset-limit-example](./assets/connector_builder_compatibility/offset_limit_example.png)